swillner/libmrio/README.md

 Name of file to write disaggregated table to.
 It is given in CSV-format, rows and columns sorted by regions (subregions replacing original aggregated region) first, then sectors (subsectors replacing original aggregated sector).

 Additionally an optional threshold parameter for only considering basetable values greater than the threshold can be given using `-t THRESHOLD` or `-threshold=THRESHOLD`.

-Improvements such as different input/output-formats to come.
-Feel free to fork.